stallinc/reef-fish-database/README.md

 # reef-fish-database
-This repository contains scripts to assist in data aggregation.
+This repository contains *R* scripts to assist with aggregation of data included our Data Paper published in *Ecology*, Ten years (2013-2023) of fish assemblage data collected seasonally with underwater visual surveys on paired artificial and natural reefs.
+These scripts can help users combine datasets associated with the publication to prepare dataframe(s) for statistical analyses.
+Metadata and datasets are located at (Ecology DOI TBD) and https://zenodo.org/records/10882238.